Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Gauge-field correlator

-The gauge field correlator of the two-component discrete model in Eq. \eqref{Eq:Villain_H} is found similarly to Appendix C in Ref. \onlinecite{prb05} and the result is as given in \eqref{Eq:Gauge_field_propagator} with $q^2 \rightarrow |\bfQ_{\bfq}|^2$ and vortex fields defined on the vertices of the Fourier space dual lattice.
+The gauge-field correlator of the two-component discrete model in Eq. \eqref{Eq:Villain_H} is found similarly to Appendix C in Ref. \onlinecite{prb05} and the result is as given in Eq. \eqref{Eq:Gauge_field_propagator} with $q^2 \rightarrow |\bfQ_{\bfq}|^2$ and vortex fields defined on the vertices of the Fourier space dual lattice.